Trump's attorney general pick is about to come face to face with decades-old allegations of racism

 “He has opinions that are based on suspicion rather than facts,” he continued.
 “And to have somebody like that heading up the Justice Department, the chief law enforcement officer in the United States, is of great concern to me.”

-Sessions, the first senator to come out in support of Trump on the campaign trail, is known for his hardline stances on immigration and gay rights, his protectionist platform on trade, and his opposition toward bipartisan proposals to cut mandatory minimum prison sentences.
+Sessions, the first senator to come out in support of Trump on the campaign trail, is known for his hardline stance on immigration, his protectionist platform on trade, and his opposition toward bipartisan proposals to cut mandatory minimum prison sentences.

 “When Trump on election night came out and said he was going to be kind of a uniter for all people, this sends the opposite message in my view,” Hebert said.
 “And he’s got a demonstrated record of making racially insensitive remarks in the 1980s that he’s never really apologised for or backed off of.
 He’s claimed that he’s not a racist, but anybody can make a claim, it’s what your record shows that’s important.
 He has a record of pretty clearly opposing civil rights enforcement and opposing the laws themselves.”